ivadomed/model-spinal-rootlets/README.md

 export nnUNet_results="${HOME}/nnUNet_results"
 ```

-> **Note**
-> The script also supports getting segmentations on a GPU.
+ℹ️ The script also supports getting segmentations on a GPU.
 To do so, simply add the flag `--use-gpu` at the end of the above commands.
 By default, the inference is run on the CPU.
-> It is useful to note that obtaining the predictions from the GPU is significantly faster than the CPU.
+It is useful to note that obtaining the predictions from the GPU is significantly faster than the CPU.